codingPhuc/obsidian_git_computer_network/network edge.md

 ## access networks  physical media
 ### how to conect end system to edge router ?

-- residential access net
+#### residential access net
-- institutional access networks
+ frequency division
-- mobile access networks
+ institutional access n multiplexing

 #### what you will look fro